eliasbuchwald/-reddit/FAQ.md

 ### What if the top bar isn't showing up at all?

 Check that `domain` in the ini file matches the domain that you're accessing your reddit clone with.

+### Why doesn't the "My Reddits" dropdown show up?

+The dropdown is only rendered if the current user is subscribed to more than `sr_dropdown_threshold` subreddits (see `example.ini`.
+This defaults to 15.

 ### Why doesn't search work?